ymzuiku/pillar-neo-vim/README.md

 ## Install

-First, you must isntall `nodejs` and `brew`, and do it:
+First, you must isntall `nodejs` and `brew`, copy this script in your Terminal:

-### 1. Clone and init vim-front-end

-copy this script in your Terminal:

 ```sh
 cd ~/